Skip to content

 Terminal window

-docker compose pull ironflow
+docker compose -f docker-compose.single-node.yml pull ironflow

-docker compose --profile postgres up -d
+docker compose -f docker-compose.single-node.yml --profile postgres up -d

 Using an External PostgreSQL